Yandex Cloud

 Port range Protocol Source CIDR blocks Description

-For more information about security groups for a cluster and node groups, see the Configuring security groups section of the Managed Service for Kubernetes documentation.
+For details on cluster and node group’s security groups, see the Configuring security groups section of the Managed Service for Kubernetes guides.

 Was the article helpful?